 - Clothing & Personal Gear: You do not need to wear a swimsuit on the first day of class as you will not be doing a capsize recovery drill.

 - Tests: Practical skills demonstration and written tests are part of this certification course.

-- Textbook: Course registration includes the Basic Keelboat Textbook from US Sailing.
+- Textbook: Course registration includes the Basic Keelboat Textbook from US Sailing (print or digital edition).
 It will be a quick read before the class, provide you with a basic understanding of keelboat sailing, and make the course more enjoyable.
 The course includes a US Sailing Logbook and one year membership to US Sailing.